sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Your Challenge:** Generate deeper insights from the numerical data.

 **Requirements:**
-1. Find correlations between math score and other numerical factors (reading, writing scores)
+1. Find correlations between total bill and tip amounts
-2. Identify the top 5 performing students (by average of all three scores) and display their key metrics
+2. Identify the top 5 highest tips given and display their related bill information
-3. Identify the bottom 5 performing students and display their key metrics
+3. Identify the 5 lowest tips given and display their related bill information
-4. Calculate the range (max - min) for each subject score
+4. Calculate the range (max - min) for both bill amounts and tips
-5. Determine what percentage of students score above 80 in math
+5. Determine what percentage of tips are above $4.00

 ```python
 # Your code here for Task 2.3